 - Applications are not permitted from researchers holding permanent positions.
-Those holding fixed term contracts may apply up to 3 months before the end of their contract.
+Those holding fixed term contracts may apply in the 6 months before the end of their contract.
 Applications are welcome from active or recently active researchers that are currently unemployed

 - Salary costs are not eligible to be covered.

 - Applicants must be early career researchers who are finishing a PhD (thesis submitted) and are either near the end of contract (within 6 months of the end date) or between positions.
 The Challenger Society defines early career researchers as those who are:

 · within eight years of their highest degree (BSc, MSc, PhD award), or equivalent professional training